Math 161 - Notes

 Basic Geometry 1.
 Line and point.

-2. There exists a line joining any two given points.
+2. Given two points, there exists a line joining them.

 Chess 1.
 Pieces (as black/white objects) and the board.